.

 These shoe styles all come with sensory pods on the soles to allow your baby to get a better feel off the ground and feel more confident and stable when taking those first steps.

-In each of the descriptions of the shoes I indicate whether you need to order a half a size or a whole size bigger than your child’s foot size to provide the correct amount of growing room.
+In each of the descriptions of the shoes, I indicate whether you need to order a half size or a whole size bigger than your child’s foot size to provide the correct amount of growing room.

 How to Check if the Shoes Are Wide Enough for Your Child’s Feet?